-The Designated Safeguarding Lead will make a record of the concern, the discussion and any outcome and keep a copy in the Secure Safeguarding records.
+The Designated Safeguarding Lead will make a record of the concern, the discussion and any outcome on CPOMS.

 If the allegation highlights a potential risk to the school and the child, the school will follow the school's behaviour policy and procedures and take appropriate action.